al6/al6.github.io/README.md

 This is my personal site, built with HTML5Up's Prologue Template found [here](https://html5up.net/prologue "HTML5UP Prologue Website Template")

 There was one minor bug that I didn't want to fix but it bugged me enough to fix after all (ba dum tss!
 I'm sorry).
-When you click on one of the navigation links to scroll to a different part of the page, the other nav buttons flicker and the wrong ones get toggled occassionally, even in the template's live demo.
+When you click on one of the navigation links to scroll to a different part of the page, the other nav buttons flicker and the wrong ones get toggled occasionally, even in the template's live demo.

 I spent more time fixing this bug than I want to admit, so here's the code in case you want to fix the same bug, located in the main.js file.